spurintel/feed-example-postgresql/README.md

 with Python or build integrations or applications on top.

 The data is organized into table partitions by data type and day, so data may be easily aged off.
-Daily partitions match the cadance of most data feeds, so running the ingest once per day will keep everything up to date.
+Daily partitions match the cadence of most data feeds, so running the ingest once per day will keep everything up to date.

 This also uses psycopg to bulk load (PostgreSQL COPY) the JSON data files in a performant way.